FLAT FEE TRADEMARK

 At Enara Law, we have worked to create a simple trademark registration application process that’s streamlined, transparent and has no hidden fees.

-1) Contact Enara Law for a free and confidential trademark consultation, after which you will complete a trademark intake form
+1) Contact Enara Law for a confidential trademark consultation, after which you will complete a trademark intake form

-2) We conduct a comprehensive federal trademark search- free of charge!
+2) We conduct a comprehensive federal trademark search- charge!

 3) Phone consultation of trademark search results: If our trademark attorneys find that prior trademarks will lead to yours being denied, you pay nothing